• Skip to primary navigation

 • 1 teaspoon paprika

 • Place the salmon fillets on a large plate or on a cutting board.
-Spray both sides with olive oil and sprinkle with kosher salt, black pepper, garlic powder, and paprika.
+Spray both sides with olive oil and sprinkle them with kosher salt, black pepper, garlic powder, and paprika.

 • Place the salmon fillets, skin side down, in the prepared baking dish.